MicrosoftDocs/win32/desktop-src/Msi/obtaining-blank-merge-module-databases.md

 ---
-Description: 'Obtain a blank merge module database.
+Description: Obtain a blank merge module database.
 You can use the file Schema.msm provided with the Windows Installer SDK as a starting database for your merge module.
-For more information, see Windows SDK Components for Windows Installer Developers.' ms.assetid: '8408e892-adc6-4ef5-ad36-4d04c021c899'
+For more information, see Windows SDK Components for Windows Installer Developers. ms.assetid: 8408e892-adc6-4ef5-ad36-4d04c021c899
-title: Obtaining Blank Merge Module Databases
+title: Obtaining Blank Merge Module Databases ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Obtaining Blank Merge Module Databases